IRCv3 SASL DH-AES Authentication Mechanism

 This mechanism has been deemed unsafe and has been deprecated.
 Please refer to the SASL Mechanisms page for mechanisms that the IRCv3 WG now recommends.

-We do not recommend implementing the feature described here.
+This specification has been deprecated.
+We do not recommend implementing this specification or the features described here.

 Copyright © 2013-2015 Mantas Mikulėnas <firstname.lastname@example.org>